Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Money collected from the stormwater fees is dedicated only to stormwater and cannot be used for anything else.
 The appropriate distribution of funds includes complying with federal water quality regulations as well as maintaining channels, structures, pipes, and other elements of the storm drainage system.

 By Ordinance Section 12-02-002-0001, the stormwater utility fee became effective July 1, 2003.
-The stormwater fee is billed as part of the City of Flagstaff utility bill.
+The stormwater fee is billed as part of the City of Flagstaff Municipal Services bill.

 Impervious surfaces are those areas within developed land that prevent or significantly impede the natural infiltration of stormwater into the soil.
 Common impervious surfaces include: